Thomas Penrose's Bamboo Fly Rod Pages

 tonkin02aa.jpg (52441 bytes)

-This image shows the actual splitting process.
+This image shows the splitting process.
 A standard screwdriver with a sharpened blade is driven into a cane strip, and then the gloved hand forces the strip into the sharpened edge of the screwdriver blade, thus splitting the strip down its length into two narrower pieces.
 With experience one learns to steer the split so that it does not veer off course.

 tonkin01cc.jpg (25363 bytes)

 Some freshly split strips of Tonkin cane.
 The protrusions are the remains of nodal diaphragms, which occur both inside and outside the bamboo stalk at each node location.
 They will be mostly removed using a plane and a hand file, and then heat and pressure will be applied to flatten any remaining bumps.
+Some bamboo fly rod makers use a bench grinder or belt sander to remove much of this node material prior to flattening them with heat, to help expedite the process.

 tonkin02.jpg (55667 bytes)